Tehsurfer/MAPcore-Documentation/source/StellateGanglion.rst

 Follow these step-by-step instructions to familiarise yourself with the flow of the web interface.

 **Step 1**.
-Click on the **Stellate Ganglion** on the Flatmap tab.
+Click on the **Stellate Ganglion** on the Flatmap.

 .. figure:: _images/sg_snip11.png
-   :figwidth: 55%
+   :figwidth: 95%
-   :width: 90%
+   :width: 95%
    :align: center

 **Step 2**.
-A new tab called Organ Viewer will open to display the anatomical organ scaffold of the stellate.
+A new tab called Scaffold Viewer will open to display the anatomical organ scaffold of the stellate.
 The current scaffold is a rectangular cube with slots to contain the stellate image stacks using texture mapping techniques within the scaffold elements.
 Segmented cells (Soma) with associated axon and dendrites have been mapped and embedded in the image-scaffold structure.
 Each cell will have electro-physiological data properly registered.

 .. figure:: _images/stellate_scaffold_image01.png
-   :figwidth: 80%
+   :figwidth: 95%
    :width: 95%
    :align: center